zenml-io/zenml/docs/book/mlops_stacks/model_deployers/mlflow.md

 )
 ```

-You can check the MLFlow deployment example for more details.
+You can check the MLflow deployment example for more details.

 - [Model Deployer with MLflow](https://github.com/zenml-io/zenml/tree/main/examples/mlflow_deployment)

-For more information and a full list of configurable attributes of the MLFlow Model Deployer, check out the
+For more information and a full list of configurable attributes of the MLflow Model Deployer, check out the
 [API Docs](https://apidocs.zenml.io/latest/api_docs/integrations/#zenml.integrations.mlflow.model_deployers).